Data-Efficient Safe Policy Improvement Using Parametric Structure: Background

 The \emph{safe policy improvement with baseline bootstrapping} (SPIBB)~\cite{DBLP:conf/icml/LarocheTC19} algorithm solves the SPI problem by only deviating from the behavior policy in states where sufficient data is available.
 Specifically, SPIBB defines a set $\cU$ of state-action pairs that are \emph{uncertain}.
 That is, state-action pairs of which the number of samples contained in $\dataset$ is below a specified threshold $\Nwedge$:

-The improved policy $\pii$ is computed as a policy that chooses an action with the probability of $\pib$ if that state-action pair is uncertain, and concentrates the remaining probability mass on an action that is optimal for the MLE-MDP.
-Formally, let $Q^*_{\tilde{M}}$ be the optimal state-action values of the MLE-MDP and let $\Afree(s) = \{a \in A \given \tuple{s,a} \not\in \cU\}$ denote the non-bootstrapped actions at state $s$, the improved policy $\pii$ is defined as
+The improved policy $\pii$ is computed through policy iteration as a policy that chooses an action with the probability of $\pib$ if that state-action pair is uncertain, and concentrates the remaining probability mass on an action that is optimal for the MLE-MDP.
+Formally, let $Q^{\pi}_{\tilde{M}}$ be the optimal state-action values of the MLE-MDP under a policy $\pi$ and let $\Afree(s) = \{a \in A \given \tuple{s,a} \not\in \cU\}$ denote the non-bootstrapped actions at state $s$, an improved bootstrapped policy $\pi'$ is computed as

+Iterating the process described above, starting from the behavior policy $\pib$, converges to the improved policy $\pii$~\citep{DBLP:conf/icml/LarocheTC19}.

 For a fixed $\zeta$ and $\delta$, the threshold $\Nwedge$ required to ensure the SPI guarantee (\Cref{eq:spi_guarantee}) can be computed by a binary search~\cite{DBLP:conf/ijcai/WienhoftSSDB023} and is bounded by